mahabubmamun/Which_Celebrity_You_Are/README.md

 ---

-## ⚠️ Limitations

-This project is intended as an **educational computer vision demonstration**, not a biometric identification system.

-The prediction represents the closest match within the project's reference dataset and should not be interpreted as establishing a person's identity.

-Performance can vary depending on:

-- Image quality
-- Lighting conditions
-- Face angle
-- Occlusion
-- Facial expression
-- Dataset diversity
-- Similarity between individuals

----

 ## 🔐 Privacy

-Uploaded images are processed for the purpose of generating a prediction.
-Users should avoid uploading sensitive or private images.
+Uploaded images are processed for only the purpose of generating a prediction.
+Images are not stored in a database, so there is no privacy issue.

-The application is intended for demonstration and educational purposes.

 ---